HaoKang-Timmy/Epipe/Readme.md

-### 1.distgpipe training
+# 1.distgpipe training

 On CIFAR10 MobilenetV2 training

 Traditional quantization is one step, one min per tensor.
 Multiple quantization has multiple steps and mins

 Here are some important data.
-And I have done some train efficiency tests on dist-gpipe, which speed up the process at least 30%.
+And I have done some train efficiency tests on Gpipe, which speed up the process by at least 30% compared to naive model parallelism training.

-CIFAR10
+## 1.1 CIFAR10

+I have tested CIFAR10 on MobileNet with several compression method.

 | Training method         | Compression method                    | Acc%       |
 | ----------------------- | ------------------------------------- | ---------- |